heathhenley/NewDepths/readme.md

 then receive an email with a summary of the new data in that area.

 There is an api so that everything could be implemented in a different, better frontend.
-There is also a simple frontend, not very pretty, but demonstrates the functionality.
+There is also a simple frontend, that's not pretty, but demonstrates the functionality.

 It's live at [newdepths.xyz](https://newdepths.xyz).

+I get that people might not want to give their email to a random website, so it's also possible to pull down the repo and run it yourself in docker.
+Feel free to reach out or open and issue with any questions or suggestions.

-### run it with docker
+### Run it with docker
 If you want to run it, the simplest way is to use docker-compose, if you have docker and docker-compose installed.
 Just run `docker compose up` in the `backend` directory.
 You can seed with the existing data sources by running
 `docker-compose exec api python seed.py`.

-### run it without docker
+### Run it without docker
 If you want to run it without docker, you can do the following (using python 3.10 or later):
 1. Clone the repo
 1. Change into the directory, and `backend`